Every small business owner needs some sort of accounting system. I started using Bonsai pretty much right out of the gate.

 At the time, about two years ago, it was a brand new company.
 They were (and still are) working out a few kinds, but all-in-all, I’ve been happy about my experience.
 Here’s a tad bit more about my experience:

 Bonsai is an invoicing system that was built directly for freelancers.
 It allows you to do everything from prepare contracts and enter time to bill clients.
 I’ve been using it for the past year and a half, and to be honest, with a few exceptions I like it.

 I find Bonsai to be great, especially for those that have a base as a freelancer.
 A few things I LOVE about Bonsai include:

 It’s really a more tailored version of Quickbooks.
 It’s built specifically for freelancers, which means that when I started out, it was pretty much tailored for what I needed.

 Bonsai is a newer accounting system, though these days they’re much more on par with the industry.
 The biggest thing that I find is that they don’t have integrated payments like TransferWise, which would be great for some of my European clients.
 I would also like to see a more robust tagging system inside the platform for expenses.

-Truthfully, the biggest issues I have with Bonsai, actually has nothing to do with Bonsai at all.
+Truthfully, the biggest issue I have with Bonsai actually has nothing to do with Bonsai at all.
 It’s that many of my clients dictate how they’re paid and what system they want me to use.
 Instead of allowing me to give them an invoice via my own system.

 This creates issues.
 For example, if I’m using Bonsai for my accounting and Client X requests an invoice directly via PayPal, then I need to manually enter the invoice on my end in my own system.
 This means that I have a double invoice and more room to make mistakes.